kangk1204/Octopus-toolkit2/doc/guide.rst

 5.User Guide
 ============

-Octoput-toolkit can analyze a number of publicly available next-generation sequencing (NGS) data with a single step.
+Octoput-toolkit can analyze a number of publicly available next-generation sequencing (NGS) data in with a single step.
 In addition, you can also analyze your own data (.fastq) using the same analysis pipeline that is provided by the Octopus-toolkit.

 * ``Supported NGS types`` : RNA-seq, ChIP-seq, ATAC-seq, DNase-seq, MeDIP-seq, and MNase-seq